MoFEM/mofem-cephas/mofem/doc/markdown/developent_rules.md

 ## Hide complexities.

+- Isolate complexities.
+You can focus only on one thing.
 - Perfect operator is a black box.
 - Black box do not create dependencies.
 Enable future evolution and development.
 - Do not expose members of user data operators.
 Make members of the function private.